 SecureSphere Software (prior to Version 12.0)

-Imperva is committed to providing Support for SecureSphere Software products (prior to version 12.0) for a minimum of two major Versions.
-After two subsequent major Versions have been released, Imperva will issue an EOL notification for the EOL Software Version.
+Imperva is committed to providing Support for SecureSphere Software products (prior to version 12.0)* for a minimum of two major Versions.
+After two subsequent major Versions are made generally available, Imperva will issue an EOL notification for the EOL Software Version.
 The EOL Software Version will reach End of Support (EOS) twelve months after the date of EOL notification.

-Software EOL Timeline (SecureSphere version 12.0 and beyond) Milestone Description General availability date Date the Software Version is released.
+Software EOL Timeline (SecureSphere version 12.0 and later)* Milestone Description General availability date Date of the first software release for a major Software Version.
 End-of-Life Date The last date Support will be offered.
-The Software EOL date occurs 48 months after the GA date.
-The EOL date will be announced upon Version release, and a notification of impending EOL will be sent 18 months prior to EOL.
+The EOL date for a particular SecureSphere Version occurs 48 months after the applicable date of its generally available release.
+The EOL date will be announced upon Version release, and another notification of impending EOL will be sent 18 months prior to EOL date.

-Customers that do not want to rely upon Extended Support should upgrade to a later SecureSphere Version prior to the applicable EOL date.
+Customers that do not want to rely upon Extended Support should upgrade to a more recent and supported SecureSphere Version prior to the applicable EOL date.

 End-of-Support Date The last date Extended Support will be offered.
-The Software EOS date occurs 72 months after the GA date, and 24 months after the EOL date.
-The EOS date will be announced upon version release, and a notification of impending EOS will be sent 18 months prior to EOS.
+The EOS date for a particular SecureSphere Version occurs 72 months after the applicable date of its generally available release, and 24 months after the applicable EOL date.
+The EOS date will be announced upon Version release, and another notification of impending EOS will be sent 18 months prior to EOS date.

 Customers should upgrade to a supported Version by the applicable EOS date.